hlin/cts/README.md

 Current composes are also not event-based.
 For example in Fedora, the composes are built even when nothing changed on input side of a compose.

+## Dependencies

+On top of the classic `requirements.txt`, ODCS depends on Pungi (https://pagure.io/pungi/) in version 4.1.15 or newer.

 ## Unit-testing

 ```